radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS is designed to be used by mutually trusted systems.
 Allowing anonymous clients would ensure privacy for RADIUS/(D)TLS traffic, but would negate all other security aspects of the protocol, including security aspects of RADIUS itself, due to the fixed shared secret.

-RADIUS/(D)TLS allows for the following different modes of mutual authentication.
+RADIUS/(D)TLS allows for the following different modes of mutual authentication, which will be further specified in this section:
+* TLS-X.509-PKIX
+* TLS-X.509-FINGERPRINT
+* TLS-RAW-PUBLIC-KEY
+* TLS-PSK

-### Authentication using X.509 certificates with PKIX trust model
+### Authentication using X.509 certificates with PKIX trust model (TLS-X.509-PKIX)
+{: #tlsx509pkix }

 All RADIUS/(D)TLS server implementations MUST implement this model.
 RADIUS/(D)TLS client implementations SHOULD implement this model, but MUST implement either this or TLS-PSK

 If implemented it MUST use the following rules:

-* Implementations MUST allow the configuration of a list of trusted Certificate Authorities for new TLS sessions.
+* Implementations MUST allow the configuration of a list of trusted Certificate Authorities (CAs) for new TLS sessions.
 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
 * Implementations SHOULD indicate their trusted Certification authorities (CAs).
   See {{!RFC5246}}, Section 7.4.4 and {{!RFC6066}}, Section 6 for TLS 1.2 and {{!RFC8446}}, Section 4.2.4 for TLS 1.3.
 * RADIUS/(D)TLS clients validate the servers identity to match their local configuration:
-  - If the expected RADIUS/(D)TLS server was configured as a hostname, the configured name is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component of the certificate subject
+  - If the expected RADIUS/(D)TLS server was configured as a hostname, the configured name is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component of the certificate subject.
   - If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension; if no such exist, against the presented CN component of the certificate subject.
   - If the RADIUS/(D)TLS server was not configured but discovered as per {{!RFC7585}}, the client executes the following checks in this order, accepting the certificate on the first match:
     * The realm which was used as input to the discovery is matched against the presented realm names from the subjectAltName:naiRealm extension.
     * If the discovery process yielded a hostname, this hostname is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component of the certificate subject.
       Implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before relying on this for trust checks.
-    * If the previous checks fail, the certificate MAY Be accepted without further name checks immediately after the {{RFC5280}} trust chain checks, if configured by the administrator.
+    * If the previous checks fail, the certificate MAY be accepted without further name checks immediately after the {{RFC5280}} certificate path validation, if configured by the administrator.
 * RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate
   * For clients configured by DNS name, the configured name is matched against the presented names from the subjectAltName:DNS extension; if no such exist, against the presented CN component in the certificate subject.
   * For clients configured by their source IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension; if no such exist, against the presented CN component of the certificate subject.
     For clients configured by IP range, the certificate MUST be valid for the IP address the client is currently using.
   * It is possible for a RADIUS/(D)TLS server to not require additional name checks for incoming RADIUS/(D)TLS clients, i.e. if the client used dynamic lookup.
-    In this case, the certificate is accepted immediately after the {{RFC5280}} trust chain checks.
+    In this case, the certificate is accepted immediately after the {{RFC5280}} certificate path validation.
     This MUST NOT be used outside of trusted network environments or without additional certificate attribute checks in place.
 * Implementations MAY allow a configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values in subjectAltName:URI or a set of allowed X.509v3 Certificate Policies).
 * When the configured trust base changes (e.g., removal of a CA from the list of trusted CAs; issuance of a new CRL for a given CA), implementations SHOULD renegotiate the TLS session to reassess the connecting peer's continued authorization.[^may-should-trustbase]{:jf}

 [^may-should-trustbase]: Open discussion: RFC6614 says "may" here.
 I think this should be a "should".
 There are some discussions to change this to "must".
 Input from TLS/UTA experts is appreciated.

-### Authentication using X.509 certificate fingerprints
+### Authentication using X.509 certificate fingerprints (TLS-X.509-FINGERPRINT)

 RADIUS/(D)TLS implementations SHOULD allow the configuration of a list of trusted certificates, identified via fingerprint of the DER encoded certificate bytes.
 When implementing this model, support for SHA-1 as hash algorithm for the fingerprint is REQUIRED, and support for the more contemporary hash function SHA-256 is RECOMMENDED.

-### Authentication using Raw Public Keys
+### Authentication using Raw Public Keys (TLS-RAW-PUBLIC-KEYS)

 RADIUS/(D)TLS implementations SHOULD support using Raw Public Keys {{!RFC7250}} for mutual authentication.

-### Authentication using TLS-PSK
+### Authentication using TLS-PSK (TLS-PSK)
+{: #tlspsk }

 RADIUS/(D)TLS server implementations MUST support the use of TLS-PSK.
-RADIUS/(D)TLS client implementations SHOULD support the use of TLS-PSK, but MUST implement either this or the "Authentication using X.509 certificates with PKIX" trust model.
+RADIUS/(D)TLS client implementations SHOULD support the use of TLS-PSK, but MUST implement either this or the TLS-X.509-PKIX trust model.

 Further guidance on the usage of TLS-PSK in RADIUS/(D)TLS is given in {{?I-D.ietf-radext-tls-psk}}.